Radiation magnetohydrodynamics simulations of Population III star formation during the Epoch of Reionization: Pop III star formation at versus

 We show the kinematics of the gas in the disk in \autoref{fig:velocities_nobg}.
 We find much higher (negative) radial velocities, $v_{\rm{r}}$, at $z=30$ than at $z=6$, which rapidly transports gas from the outer parts of the disk to the inner regions.
 In the vertical direction, the gas shows very similar behavior between the two redshifts, with sub-dominant motions as compared to those in the radial and azimuthal directions.
 On the other hand, we find higher rotational velocities, $v_{\phi}$, in the $z=6$ run as compared to $z=30$.
 At $z=6$, the entire disk remains intact and shows coherent rotation whereas at $z=30$, enhanced fragmentation produces numerous sinks that disrupt the disk and draw mass and angular momentum from the surrounding gas, leading to less coherent rotation.
 This is further reflected in the divergence field of the gas velocity (see \autoref{fig:nobg_mag}), which depicts how shocks that form within the spiral arms funnel gas towards the central region.
 At $z=30$, we observed enhanced mass buildup at sites away from the center where others stars have formed.
 The gas develops supersonic turbulence in both cases, likely driven by gravitational instabilities, with turbulent Mach numbers $\mathcal{M} \sim 10$, as we show in the second column of \autoref{fig:nobg_mag}.

 The third column of \autoref{fig:nobg_mag} shows that the magnetic field strength can reach as high as few $\rm{G}$ throughout the central region.
 In both cases, the magnetic field peaks at the center around the most massive star due to flux-freezing.
 The field is stronger near the centre due to larger magnetic pressure as compared to the thermal pressure, leading to plasma $\beta < 1$.
 However, the field strength mostly remains sub-dominant as compared to turbulence, yielding Alfvén Mach numbers ($\mathcal{M}_{\rm{A}} = \mathcal{M}\sqrt{\beta/2}$) that are larger than unity on average across the disk.
 Given that the Jeans length $\lambda_{\rm{J}} \propto (1+\beta^{-1})^{1/2}$ \citep[e.g.,][]{2012ApJ...761..156F}, the dominating magnetic field pressure leading to lower $\beta$ values throughout a larger region of the disk at $z=6$ implies larger Jeans lengths and Jeans masses.
 Therefore, enhanced magnetic activity could also play a role in reducing fragmentation at $z=6$.
+Although the magnetic field strength is relatively high, we do not expect non-ideal MHD effects to significantly modify the operation of the small-scale dynamo.
+This expectation is supported by previous theoretical studies \citep{2020MNRAS.496.5528M,nakauchi_mag} and numerical simulations \citep{2023MNRAS.519.3076S}, which find that the effective diffusivities associated with non-ideal MHD processes remain small compared to the amplification driven by the small-scale dynamo during Pop III star formation.
+However, non-ideal effects may play a more important role on larger scales \citep[][]{2021ApJ...909...37L}, where they can suppress the large-scale dynamo and lead to reduced mean magnetic field strengths \citep[][section 3.4]{2021MNRAS.503.2014S}, potentially hindering the launch of protostellar jets and outflows.